 Patent Box: relevant IP profits: profits arising before grant of right

-A company which has been granted a patent (or exclusive rights in relation to a patent) can, in the accounting period in which the patent was granted, elect to obtain the benefit of the Patent Box on profits arising from exploiting the right prior to the right being granted.
+A company holding a qualifying IP right or an exclusive licence in respect of a qualifying IP right can, for the accounting period in which the right was granted, elect to obtain the benefit of the Patent Box on profits arising from exploiting the right prior to the right being granted.
 The election must be made in writing within 12 months of the fixed filing date of the return for the accounting period in which the right is granted.

-Profits can only qualify if they relate to periods during which the company was a qualifying company (CIRD210100) and for which an election under S357A had effect (time limits apply - see CIRD260100).
+Profits can only qualify if they relate to periods during which the company was a qualifying company (CIRD210100) and for which an election under S357A (1) had effect (time limits apply - see CIRD260100).
 For this purpose a company is treated as a qualifying company where it would have been one but for the fact that the right had not been granted at the relevant time.

-It is not possible for profits arising before 1 April 2013 to benefit from this look-back, because the regime as a whole only has effect in relation to accounting periods that begin after 1 April 2013 (accounting periods that straddle 1 April 2013 are treated for this purpose as two separate periods).
+It is not possible for profits arising before 1 April 2013 to benefit from this look-back, because the regime as a whole only has effect in relation to accounting periods that begin after 1 April 2013 (accounting periods that straddle 1 April 2013 are treated for this purpose as two separate notional periods).

 Where a company has elected into the old regime and the qualifying IP right was applied for on or before 30 June 2016 it can be regarded as an old IP right and be grandfathered into the old regime for the relevant years (usually until 30 June 2021).
 In the year of grant, the relevant IP profits will be included within that year’s computation and no R&D fraction will be applied to the years in which grandfathering applies, even if that computation relates to a period after 30 June 2021.